litetable/litetable-cli/docs/README.md

 The Litetable CLI is a command-line utility for easily working and prototyping with any Litetable server.
-Simply download the CLI tool and stand up a litetable server is moments.
+Simply download the CLI tool and stand up a litetable server in moments.

 1. Install the latest CLI:
    ```bash